simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 `hledger balance [REPORTTYPE] [ACCUMULATIONTYPE] [VALUATIONTYPE] ...`

 #### Report type
 The general thing that is calculated/shown in each cell.
 It is one of:

 - `--change` : show a sum of posting amounts (**default**)
 - `--budget` : like --change but also show a budget goal amount
 - `--valuechange` : show change of value of period-end historical balances
 <!-- - `--gain` : show change of value of period-end historical balances caused by market price fluctuations -->

-More report types are on the way.

 #### Accumulation type
 Which previous periods' postings should be included in calculations (especially in multiperiod reports).
 It is one of:

 - `--periodic` : postings from column start to column end.
-Ie, show changes in each period.
+Ie, show [changes] in each period.
 Typically used when reviewing revenues/expenses. (**default for balance, incomestatement**)

 - `--cumulative` : postings from report start (specified by -b/--begin, eg) to column end.
-Ie, show changes since start of report.
+Ie, show [accumulated changes] since start of report.
 Rarely used.

 - `--historical/-H` : postings from journal start to column end.
-Ie, show historical balance at end of each period.
+Ie, show [historical balance] at end of each period.
 Typically used when reviewing assets/liabilities/equity. (**default for balancesheet, balancesheetequity, cashflow**)

+[changes]:             #balance-change-end-balance-historical-end-balance
+[accumulated changes]: #balance-change-end-balance-historical-end-balance
+[historical balance]:  #balance-change-end-balance-historical-end-balance

 #### Valuation type
 Which kind of [valuation], [valuation date(s)] and optionally a target [valuation commodity] to use.